jwilk-archive/python-djvulibre/doc/api/messages.rst

       to ``None``.
 It indicates that the decoder needs to access the data in the main DjVu file.

-      Further :class:`NewStreamMessage` messages messages are generated to access the auxiliary files of indirect or indexed DjVu documents. :attr:`name` then provides the base name of the auxiliary file.
+      Further :class:`NewStreamMessage` messages are generated to access the auxiliary files of indirect or indexed DjVu documents. :attr:`name` then provides the base name of the auxiliary file.